mydnic/laravel-feedback-component/README.md

 You probably know a lot of website that use intercom's chatting system, or crisp, chat.io and many more customer chat allowing you to get feedbacks from your website visitors.

 Laravel Kustomer is an open-source and customizable alternative that adopts the same layout.
-Once installed, you will see on your website a floating bubbble.
+Once installed, you will see the component on your website.

 ### Chatting System